-Missouri, Illinois, Kansas and Oklahoma Collaborative Divorce Attorneys Available to Assist
+Missouri, Illinois, Kansas, Oklahoma & Nebraska Collaborative Divorce Attorneys Available to Assist

 The Advantages of Collaborative Divorce: Why it Can Work

-Our clients often find that, by sitting down and resolving issues, they can reduce the cost of divorce as well as the impact on the children involved.
+Our clients often find that, by sitting down and resolving issues, they can reduce the cost of divorce and the impact on the children involved.
 Collaborative divorce also gives them more control over critical issues.
-It is also more private and avoids potentially embarrassing pleadings or motions being in a court file.
-Further, instead of waiting for a judge’s decisions, they can make those decisions for themselves.
+It is also more private and avoids potentially embarrassing pleadings or motions in a court file.
+Further, they can make those decisions for themselves instead of waiting for a judge’s decision.

-We also use mediation techniques as well as other alternative dispute resolution methods to resolve matters quickly and effectively for our clients.
-These practical solutions save families money and reduce the stress that a divorce can bring on a family.
+We also use mediation techniques and other alternative dispute-resolution methods to resolve matters quickly and effectively for our clients.
+These practical solutions save families money and reduce the stress that a divorce can bring to a family.

-Family Law and Divorce Mediation Lawyers in Missouri, Illinois, Kansas and Oklahoma
+Multi-State Family Law and Divorce Mediation Lawyers in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 Mediation is another option for parties to consider.
-In mediation, the parties sit together with a neutral mediator (and no attorney generally being present with them unlike collaborative law).
-A mediator tries to facilitate a discourse between the parties such that they are able to reach an agreement.
+In mediation, the parties sit together with a neutral mediator (and no attorney generally being present with them, unlike collaborative law).
+A mediator tries to facilitate discourse between the parties such that they can reach an agreement.
 In many instances, multiple sessions, as part of a thorough process, can eventually help parties reach an agreement privately outside of court.

 If an agreement can be reached, the mediator generally puts this agreement in writing.
-The parties then hire separate counsel to file settlement paperwork in court and obtain the approval of a judge.
+The parties then hire separate counsel to file settlement paperwork in court and obtain a judge’s approval.

 Find Out More About Collaborative Divorce and Mediation